 I am also a, Registered Member, of the Professional Standards Authority for Health and Social Care.

-I am Professionally Insured and I have an Enhanced CRB Check, for working with children.
-In addition I also have a Paediatric First Aid certificate meeting OFSTED National Standards.
+I am Professionally Insured and I have an Enhanced CRB Check, for working with children and 'vulnerable adults'.

 Areas of counselling I deal with